membraneframework-labs/membrane_dashboard/README.md

 For now it supports:
 * displaying dependency diagram of pipeline's elements for given time range

-TODO: add grafana like charts for monitoring input buffers
+* charts for monitoring input buffers with live update

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).